Best Event Venues in San Francisco: The Ultimate Guide for 2026

 5. Visit in Person (Or Request Video Tour)

 Photos lie.
-Visit during the time of day your event will happen - a venue magical at sunset may feel dingy at noon.
+Visit during the time of day your event will happen, a venue magical at sunset may feel dingy at noon.
 Check: bathroom cleanliness, lighting quality, natural light, background noise from the street, and sight lines from every seat.
 If in-person isn't possible, request a detailed video tour or talk to past event hosts.

 6. Confirm Hidden Costs in Writing

 Before booking, request a detailed quote listing venue fee, catering minimum, service charges, parking validation, equipment rental, and any gratuity expectations.
 Get it in writing.
-Hidden costs - $500 coat check fees, 20% service charges, unexpected equipment surcharges - are avoidable with written clarity.
+Hidden costs - $500 coat check fees, 20% service charges, unexpected equipment surcharges, are avoidable with written clarity.

 7. Verify Event Insurance & Liability